Diabetes, Obesity and Metabolic Dysfunction-associated Steatotic Liver Disease

 Several studies have shown a strong link between type II diabetes and liver cancer.
 Build-up of fat in the liver is common among persons with type II diabetes and may increase the risk of cirrhosis and liver cancer.
 This risk is higher in patients who also have other risk factors, such as heavy alcohol consumption or chronic viral hepatitis infections.

-In nonalcoholic fatty liver disease, excess fat builds up in the liver of people who drink little or no alcohol.
-The most severe form of nonalcoholic fatty liver disease is called nonalcoholic steatohepatitis (NASH).
-People with NASH have fat in their liver, along with inflammation and liver damage.
+In metabolic dysfunction-associated steatotic liver disease (MASLD), excess fat builds up in the liver of people who drink little or no alcohol.
+The most severe form of metabolic dysfunction-associated steatotic liver disease is called metabolic dysfunction-associated steatohepatitis (MASH).
+People with MASH have fat in their liver, along with inflammation and liver damage.
 They usually have no symptoms and do not know that they have a liver problem.
-NASH can be severe and can lead to cirrhosis.
-NASH is estimated to be the third most common liver disorder in North America and the most common in Australia and New Zealand.
+MASH can be severe and can lead to cirrhosis.
+MASH is estimated to be the third most common liver disorder in North America and the most common in Australia and New Zealand.